christopher-besch/homepage/README.md

 Some files, however, already are Open-Source and are accompanied with an Open-Source license.
 You may use those under the conditions layed out in the respective license.
+The license closest to the source copyrighted material applies.

 # Structure
 The website doesn't have any client-side (i.e., in-brower) JavaScript except for some [umami](https://umami.is) analytics.